What are “Qualified Transportation Accounts” or “QTAs”?

-- Out-of-pocket parking costs at or near your employer, or;
+- Out-of-pocket parking costs at or near the participant's place of employment, or;

-- Parking at a location from which you commute to work by mass transit, commuter highway vehicle or carpool (e.g. the cost of a parking lot at a train station so you can continue your commute via train, bus or carpool).
+- Parking at a location from which the participant commutes to work by mass transit, commuter highway vehicle or carpool (e.g. the cost of a parking lot at a train station so that a participant can continue their commute via train, bus or carpool).

 - Mass Transit is defined by the IRS as:

-- Transportation in a commuter highway vehicle in connection with travel between your residence and place of employment, or;
+- Transportation in a commuter highway vehicle in connection with travel between the participant's residence and place of employment, or;

-- Any transit pass (token, fare card, voucher) purchased for travel between your residence and place of employment.
+- Any transit pass (token, fare card, voucher) purchased for travel between the participant's residence and place of employment.

-May I be reimbursed for tolls, mileage, taxis, or fuel?
+May participants be reimbursed for tolls, mileage, taxis, or fuel?
 How about personal or business travel expenses?

 No. Only qualified expenses for workplace parking or transit as described above are eligible.

-You may enroll in a QTA prior to the start of any month.
-Please check with your employer for any special instructions or limitations to enrollment.
-You will need to designate an amount for transit expenses and a separate amount for parking expenses.
+Participants may enroll in a QTA prior to the start of any month unless.
+Participants will need to designate an amount for transit expenses and a separate amount for parking expenses.
 Separate reimbursement accounts are maintained for each category, and funds cannot be commingled or transferred between accounts.

-Your Qualified Transportation Account payroll deductions are loaded onto the card.
+Qualified Transportation Account payroll deductions are loaded onto the card.
 The card is used to purchase qualified parking and/or mass transit services.
-The necessary funds for each transaction are deducted directly from your account(s).
-Purchases are limited by your available transit and/or parking account balance.
+The necessary funds for each transaction are deducted directly from the appropriate account(s).
+Purchases are limited by the participant's available transit and/or parking account balance.

-Funds are available on the card after your payroll deductions are posted to your account(s).
+Funds are available on the card after payroll deductions are posted to the account(s).

-I already use the card for my Medical FSA.
-Will I need another card for my QTA benefits?
+Our employees already use the card for our Medical FSA plan.
+Will another card be issued for QTA benefits?

-Your card can be used to access all of your pre-tax accounts.
-You will not receive a separate card for your QTA benefit(s).
+The GDI Debit card can be used to access all of a participant's pre-tax accounts.
+Participants will not receive a separate card for QTA benefit(s).

-If you haven’t established a PIN for your card, select “credit” at the point of sale.
+If a PIN has not been established, then “credit” should be selected at the point of sale.